Charlie9009/CI_PP4_BLOG/README.md

     * **Fix:** I changed the width for the button when under 768px.

+* **Bug:** Modal for submitting a comment would not show up.

+    **Fix:** In views.py a commented variable was added then used as an if statement to see if a user have submitted form.
+If so show the modal.

 ### Known bugs

 * **Bug:** When submitting a comment, if a user updates the page the comment will be submitted again.